mrjoelkemp/phpepl/README.md

 Close to 100 people use this REPL every day; don't ruin it for them.
 Please play nice.

+### Contribute

+This app uses Browserify for bundling, Make for a build script, and Watchify for building on file save.
+If you'd like to tinker around with the code, you can do the following:

+* Clone the repo
+* `npm install` in the root directory
+* `make`
+* Point your browser to your localhost (assuming you have the app being [served locally](#running-it-locally))

+Make will build the js app into `dist/` and start the Watchify process so that any file changes rebuilds the app into `dist`.

+`src/phpepl.js` is the main script for the website.
+This gets built into dist/phpepl.js which is referenced by `phpepl/index.html`.
+The php evaluation code isin `src/eval`.

+The file `src/eval/unsafe.php` is the unsandboxed version, whereas `src/eval/index.php` is the PHPSandboxed version.

+If you'd like to simulate the sandboxed environment in development, change the `evalUrl` in `phpepl.js` to the `sandboxed` url.
+This will be made easier in the future.

+* With Watchify running, that change should rebuild the app and you can just refresh the page.

 ### License

 MIT